cagov/design-system/docs/pages/about.md

-# About the design system
+# About the Design System
 It can be challenging to connect government services to Californians who need them most.
 We have to consider a wide range of experiences, abilities, education, and technical literacy.
 With the State of California’s Design System, we help make digital information and services easier to use.
-Our design system increases equity, unity, compassion, and trust.
+The Design System increases equity, unity, compassion, and trust.

 ## Our vision
 Create a seamless digital experience for Californians to access the services they need.